By the Last Token Gaming Staff

 Skyrim is an underground sleeper hit.
 Nobody’s heard of it.
 I’m one of the few who’s ever played it, for sure.

 Okay, being serious now, I’ve picked up a decent mobile game called A Girl Adrift.
 It’s an incremental game set in a cutesy post-apocalyptic world drowned by global warming.
 You’re a fisherwoman who thinks she can make a difference.
 It’s a lot of fun, and there are some interesting mechanics.
 Overall, it’s a really relaxing casual game whose goal wasn’t to be a “relaxing casual” game, like Abyssrium or Viridi.
 I dig it!, and it’s free to play on Android an iPhone, if you want to check it out.

 Terry Randolph – Destiny 2, Dark Souls 3, Guardians of the Galaxy (Xbox One)

 I finally just finished writing up my review for Persona 5, a game I have also enlisted into our Hall of Fame.
-After feeling like being in a writing stump for the ages, a vacation into the Washington mountainside really helped to get my brain in a nice, serene state to hammer it out, and that house we rented from Twiddy outer banks vacation rentals was completely amazing.
+After feeling like being in a writing stump for the ages, a vacation into the Washington mountainside really helped to get my brain in a nice, serene state to hammer it out, and that trip when I went camping with a tent from Survival Cooking was completely amazing.
 Expect it Friday!